esi/esi-docs/docs/esi_introduction.md

 ESI is a shared resource and projects should be optimized to have minimum consumption of unnecessary resources.
 In the case of long running services, consistent amounts of slow traffic are preferred to spiky, high throughput traffic.

+#### User agent header
+When making requests, it's recommended you set a `User-Agent` header in your client which includes the source of the request and contact information.
+This way, CCP can identify and help you with issues if you're banned.

+#### IP ban avoidance
+If you're banned from the ESI, this ban will be a permanent ban based on your IP.
+It's recommended that you reach out to CCP to resolve the ban and do not try to avoid the ban by changing your IP.